AADA-DATA/AADA-DATABase/README.md

 ## Data Access

 ### Stable releases (Zenodo)
-Versioned snapshots of the dataset, including photographs, are archived in CERN's Zenodo repository and should be used for all citations in publications:
+Versioned snapshots of the dataset are archived in CERN's Zenodo repository and should be used for all citations in publications:

 > [https://zenodo.org/records/10437704](https://zenodo.org/records/10437704)